jaeyp/practiceDL/README.md

 ***

 ### 3.3 Gradient
+Gradient is simply a vector which gives the direction of maximum rate of change.
+By taking steps in that direction, we hope to reach our optimal solution.
-A gradient is a vector.
-In f(x1,...xn), its gradient consist of n partial derivatives
+In f(x1,...xn), its gradient consist of n partial derivatives.
 [gradient.py](https://github.com/jaeyp/practiceDL/blob/master/03.training/nemerical_diff/gradient.py)

 ***